junlulocky/PyBGMM/README.md

-# BGMM: Bayesian inference for Gaussian mixture model
+# PyBGMM: Bayesian inference for Gaussian mixture model

 More coming...